morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 mypic.height = 2  # of each other
 ```

-Similar to ``Text`` figures, you can't properly tween two image figures with different sources, or at least not using the vanilla ``Image`` class.
+Similar to ``Text`` figures, you can't properly tween two image figures with different source files, or at least not using the vanilla ``Image`` class.
 To do it, you'll have to use the ``MultiImage`` class.

 ## Multifigures